-As noted previously, the unpopulated locations in the St. George, UT domain (Figure 11d) do not exhibit the same trend as the unpopulated locations from other domains.
+As noted previously, the unpopulated locations in the St. George, UT, domain (Fig. 11d) do not exhibit the same trend as the unpopulated locations from other domains.
 This is likely due to a combination of rugged terrain and, possibly, different scattering properties of the surface.
-Another area that breaks from the general trend for unpopulated locations is the northern tip of the Southern Coast Ranges located to the east of San Jose, CA in Figure 11b.
-As seen in Figure 12b, under moonless conditions this region is brighter when viewed from the east.
-This is likely due to scattering of light from the Bay Area cities off of the mountainous land surface.
+Another area that breaks from the general trend for unpopulated locations is the northern tip of the Southern Coast Ranges located to the east of San Jose, CA, in Fig. 11b.
+As seen in Fig. 12b, under moonless conditions this region is brighter when viewed from the east.
+This is likely due to the scattering of light from the Bay Area cities off the mountainous land surface.
 The opposite phenomenon can be seen to the west of the San Jose area.

-5.4 Infrared Brightness Temperature Dependency
+5.4 Infrared brightness temperature dependency